mrocklin/slides/pygotham-2016.md

     *  Use better data structures, sample, stream
 *  Yes, but I actually really need to ...
     *  Start with your laptop and concurrent.futures
-    *  Move up to a heavy workstation
+    *  Then, move up to a heavy workstation
     *  Then, very reluctantly, move to a cluster